The Challenge

 Results

 Why wait any longer?
 In this particular case, I will show you the results first (so I can better engage your attention :D).
 The handling and configuration of this software improved significantly its usability after my redesign.
-I created a basic functional design system that served as the basis for creating this and other company tools.
+I created a basic functional UI Kit that served as the basis for creating this and other company tools.
 All new data-driven designs set the direction in terms of user experience and usability.

 The Process